 - Visit friends and family members.

 Meeting expectations as a non-Muslim

-While non-Muslims are NOT expected to practice the principles of their Islamic counterparts, Muslim Middle Eastern countries have laws that ban certain behaviours over this time period.
-Expats should make sure they’re aware of these laws, and even though, in practice, non-Muslims are ONLY expected to uphold the laws while not in sight of Muslims, it’s best to respect the Ramadan culture.
+While non-Muslims are not expected to practice the principles of their Islamic counterparts, Muslim countries often have laws that ban certain behaviours over this time period.
+Expats should make sure they’re aware of these laws, and even though, in practice, non-Muslims are only expected to uphold the laws while in sight of Muslims, it’s best to respect the Ramadan culture.

 - It is illegal to eat, drink or smoke in public during daylight hours during Ramadan; this applies while in a mode of transportation like a car or bus.